 Brought to you by:

-Great Lakes, CampusLogic, Student Connections, FATV, and ELM Resources.
+Great Lakes, CampusLogic, Student Connections, Inceptia, FATV, ELM Resources, and ECMC.
 Thank you to all of our advertisers.

 Negotiators made strides in tackling key issues in rewriting a federal gainful employment (GE) regulation on Wednesday, discussing the value of a process to develop sanctions, earnings appeals, and reporting requirements for institutions.

 Learn the answer to this question and learn how to instantly find credible and reliable solutions to your most pressing regulatory and compliance questions with NASFAA's AskRegs Knowledgebase.
 The Knowledgebase guide and video tutorials highlight the many features of this tool.